 5. Get legal help if you gave incorrect or incomplete information to IRCC

-If you don't do this, it's called misrepresentation and has serious consequences.
+If you do not do this, it's called misrepresentation and has serious consequences.
 These include being from Canada and being charged with a crime.

 When you apply to sponsor someone, IRCC checks the information in your application against any other information they have about you and your or .
 For example, they'll look at any other applications you've made.
 If there are differences in the information, they may decide to investigate.